You are going to sign out in

 Teacher's Classes

-This course is designed for high school students grades 9-12.
+This course is designed for high school students in 9th-12th grades.

 This class is designed to teach and hone a variety of important skills needed for life including:

-• Research skills - A speech topic is assigned and the students will research and write a speech to present in class.
+?
+Research skills - A speech topic is assigned and the students will research and write an essay resulting in a 6-7 minute speech.
+How to research using the internet will be taught.
+Students will have 4-5 weeks to complete this type of assignment.

-• Writing skills - Essay versions will go through 2-3 drafts from concept to performance.
+?
+Writing skills - Essay versions will go through 2-3 drafts from concept to delivery.
 Teacher feedback is given in both grammar and usage as well as on the differences between writing an essay (which the audience would read) as opposed to writing a speech (which the audience will listen to).

-• Delivery skills - speaking - Understanding the elements of speechmaking, which include using the voice effectively through intonation, elocution, pitch, speed, and tempo changes, is key.
+?
+Delivery skills - speaking - Understanding the elements of speechmaking include using the voice effectively through intonation, elocution, pitch, speed, and tempo changes is key.

-• Delivery skills - physical - Utilizing gesture and movement is important for keeping the audience engaged.
+?
+Delivery skills - physical - Utilizing gesture and movement is important to keeping the audience engaged.

-• Parents partner with Mrs. Schiltz for their student's success by overseeing their student's research online, completion of assignments, and preparations for speaking in class.
+• Parents partner with Mrs. Schiltz for their student's success by overseeing their student's research online, checking for use of AI which is prohibited, completion of assignments, and preparations for speaking in class.
+While high school students should learn to manage these things themselves over time, a parent's checking in occasionally keeps them accountable and less susceptible to temptations that may come along.

-• Online research can be risky without parental controls or a filter on the computer.
-I highly recommend parents to be involved in overseeing the research process when possible.
-This can be done simply by applying filters and parental controls on devices and asking the student to remain nearby and to ask questions about confusing content.
+• Online research can be dangerous without parental controls or a filter on the computer.
+I highly recommend parents to be involved in computer settings for online research.

-Presentation Days: In order to prevent delays in teaching new material and to stay on schedule, students should look ahead to know when or if conflicts in his or her schedule require swapping his or her assigned presentation day with someone else in the class.
-Last minute requests to swap are more difficult to accomodate and cannot be guaranteed, yet I will do my best – some conflicts are unavoidable.
-Always advise Mrs. Schiltz of a presentation time swap or upcoming absences due to vacations or illness..
+Presentation Days: In order to prevent delays in teaching new material and to stay on schedule, it is highly recommended that students look ahead to know when or if conflicts in his or her schedule require swapping his or her assigned presentation day with someone else in the class.
+Last minute requests to swap are more difficult to accommodate and cannot be guaranteed.
+Always advise Mrs. Schiltz of a swap.

 PLEASE NOTE:

-*Withdrawal fee after September 30 of that school year is 3 months of tuition.
+*Withdrawal fee after 9/30 of the school year is 3 months of tuition paid at time of withdrawal.
+This is non-negotiable as a standard Prep rule.

-*Drop Fee after December 15 will be the remaining year’s tuition.
+*Drop Fee after December 15 will be the remaining year’s tuition to be paid at time of withdrawal.
+This is non-negotiable as a standard Prep rule..

-*The Supply Fee and Mrs. Schiltz’s class forms are due upon registration.
+*The Supply Fee and Mrs. Schiltz’s class forms are due upon registration and will confirm the student’s seat in the class.

-*If the Supply fee and forms are not received within 2 weeks of registration, the student may be unenrolled from class.
+*If the Supply fee and forms are not received within 2 weeks of registration, the student may be unenrolled from the class to make room for another student.

 Read more